Hydroxyzine in Hospice and Palliative Care: An In-depth Exploration and Key Considerations.

 The application of hydroxyzine in hospice and palliative care emphasizes the value of tailored care plans.

 Hydroxyzine is a versatile medication belonging to the class of antihistamines, although its applications and use extend beyond allergy relief.
-In this article, we will delve into the drug class of hydroxyzine, its dosage forms, common uses, potential side effects, and explore its role in hospice and palliative care.
+In this article, we will delve into the drug class of hydroxyzine, its dosage forms, common uses, and potential side effects, and explore its role in hospice and palliative care.

 Overview of Hydroxyzine: